 CHAPTER 3 (PART 1)

 Many theorists from Rameau to Schoenberg and Piston have attempted to analyse chord progressions by describing patterns in their root movements.
 However, none of these fully describes the syntax of chord progressions.
-Please refer to the Outline Thesis and the Q and A sections of this site for further information on the history of such theories.
-A more complete description is being prepared for inclusion in Chapter 10: Historical Background.
+I will include more on the history of such theories in the full thesis currently being written.

 Previous attempts have proven inadequate because, in order to establish clear patterns, two factors have to be taken into account in the analysis.
 Firstly, as explained in the last chapter, it is necessary to make a distinction between two types of harmony: static and dynamic harmony.
 Secondly, some vertical note combinations, whilst appearing to be independent harmonies in their own right, arise out of voice leading.
 These types of movement are sometimes referred to as melodic to distinguish them from movements which are genuinely harmonically based.
 When these are discounted from the analysis, patterns in the root progressions become clearer.

 All theories of harmony make an assumption about functionality whether explicitly or implicitly.
 Most theorists would accept that certain note combinations are not chords in their own right but arise due to some type of melodic or voice leading movement in one or more of the voices.
 They nevertheless differ in what they would consider to be significant.
 I hope to present a clearer and more objective way of defining what is functional and what is non-functional.
 This should overcome any suspicions that chords are being ignored simply because they do not fit the theory.
 The justification for taking the position explained in this chapter is based on research into patterns in chord progressions.
-For more information on how these patterns have been established, please refer to the outline thesis.
+I hope to include this in the full thesis previously mentioned.

 For a theory of functionality to be credible it is important that the principles deployed to determine functionality are clear and simple and independent of the results derived.
 It is important that there should be some rational reason for excluding chords from the root progression analysis.
 The method deployed must satisfy the following conditions: